Here's some information that you may find useful to help explain what this "Constituency Meeting" is all about and how it can be meaningful to you:

-* the local church
+- the local church

-* the local conference
+- the local conference

-* the union conference
+- the union conference

-* the General Conference
+- the General Conference

-The delegates at the Constituency Meeting are expected to vote to elect the officers, departmental directors and Executive Committee members; adopt or change the constitution; appoint members to serve on various committees; organize or dissolve churches; and transact other business as required.
+The delegates at the Constituency Meeting are expected to vote to elect the officers, departmental directors, and Executive Committee members; adopt or modify the constitution; appoint members to serve on various committees; organize or dissolve churches; and transact other business as required.
 One of the most important aspects is the election of the Executive Committee, whose duty is to function for the constituency during the interim between constituency meetings.

 Each church within the Illinois Conference sends delegates to the Constituency Meeting.
 These delegates must be members of the church which they represent.
-The number of delegates from each church is dependent on the number of members the church has.
-Currently, “each church shall be entitled to one delegate for the organization and one additional delegate for each 50 members or major fraction thereof, based upon actual church membership as of September 30 of the year preceeding the meeting.”
+The number of delegates from each church is dependent on the number of members in the church.
+Currently, “each church shall be entitled to one delegate for the organization and one additional delegate for each 50 members or major fraction thereof, based upon actual church membership as of September 30 of the year preceding the meeting.”
 Delegates to represent a church are chosen at a duly called meeting of the church.
 Others who are delegates to the meeting are:

 - Members of the North American Division Executive Committee (as may be present)

 - Members of the Lake Union Conference Executive Committee (as may be present)

 - Members of the Illinois Conference Executive Committee

-* All elected Conference personnel (officers and departmental directors)
+- All elected Conference personnel (officers and departmental directors)